Citigroup to pay $7 billion to settle U.S. mortgage probe

-Citigroup Inc has agreed to pay $7 billion to resolve claims it misled investors about shoddy mortgage-backed securities in the run-up to the financial crisis, in a deal that includes the largest civil fraud penalty ever levied by the U.S. Justice Department.
+WASHINGTONCitigroup Inc has agreed to pay $7 billion (4.1 billion pound) to resolve claims it misled investors about shoddy mortgage-backed securities in the run-up to the financial crisis, in a deal that includes the largest civil fraud penalty ever levied by the U.S. Justice Department.

 The accord came roughly six years after the height of the financial crisis.
 It is one of several Justice Department probes into the packaging and sale of risky home loans.

 Many of the securities were marketed as safe, even though the banks knew they were destined to collapse.
-The widespread implosion of the securities fueled the 2007-2009 financial crisis.
+The widespread implosion of the securities fuelled the 2007-2009 financial crisis.

 "We're not letting up, and we're not going away," Tony West, the Justice Department's No. 3 official, said in announcing the Citigroup deal.